mfornos/awesome-microservices/README.md

 - [RFC6570](https://tools.ietf.org/html/rfc6570) - URI Template.
 - [RFC7320](https://tools.ietf.org/html/rfc7320) - URI Design and Ownership.

+### Self-sovereignty & Decentralisation

+- [DID](https://www.w3.org/TR/did-core/) - W3C specification of Decentralized identifiers (DIDs): a new type of identifier that enables verifiable, decentralized digital identity.
+- [DIDComm](https://identity.foundation/didcomm-messaging/spec/) - Private communication methodology built atop the decentralized design of DIDs.
+- [DIDComm Protocols](https://didcomm.org/) - Registry of protocols built on DIDComm, for high-trust, self-sovereign interactions over any transport.
+- [IDSA](https://internationaldataspaces.org/) - The International Data Spaces Association (IDSA) is on a mission to create the future of the global, digital economy with International Data Spaces (IDS), a secure, sovereign system of data sharing in which all participants can realize the full value of their data.

 ### HTTP/1.1

 - [RFC7230](https://tools.ietf.org/html/rfc7230) - Message Syntax and Routing.